top of page

 Let’s say the one-line theme of your story is ‘you can only be the best by working with others’.
 You could make your main character a Type Three because they are competitive high-achievers.
 They begin the story with the misbelief ‘I must become the best by outperforming everyone else’ (the ‘lie’, or the opposite of the story’s theme).

 This is just one example.
 Your theme may not suggest an obvious Enneagram type that ‘fits’, but it could be interesting to ‘try out’ your theme with protagonists and antagonists of different Enneagram types to see how these dynamics could impact your story and plot.
-Remember: a protagonist or antagonist (or any side character) could be any of the Enneagram types, and could grow or disintegrate within their type (or stay the same) during the course of the story.
+Remember: a protagonist or antagonist – or any side character – could be any of the Enneagram types, and could grow or disintegrate within their type – or stay the same – during the course of the story.

 TYPE 3 CHARACTERS IN WELL-KNOWN STORIES

-I do not agree with or condone any form of transphobia, and have not given a single penny to She-who-must-not-be-named since she outed herself.
-However, the story of Harry Potter helped me a lot as a child, and its characters remain some of the best known in the literary world.
-That is why I have chosen Harry Potter characters as examples in my discussion of the Enneagram, so that hopefully you can appreciate how the Enneagram might be used to help create strong, unique and conflicted characters.
-These categorisations are based on my own judgment and knowledge of the characters: please feel free to disagree (and let me know in the comments if you do!)
+I do not agree with or condone any form of transphobia (or other types of hate), and I have not given a single penny to She-Who-Must-Not-Be-Named since she outed herself.
+I originally included Harry Potter characters because the stories helped me a lot as a child, and because its characters remain some of the best known in the literary world.
+However, I cannot condone even using them as examples any longer.

 EXAMPLES FROM ENCANTO

 Encanto is one of my favourite films from recent times.
 The characters are unique and fascinating, and the arcs they undergo are powerful and relatable.
-Therefore, I have also used Encanto to provide examples of the different Enneagram types in character-based art.
+I have used Encanto to provide examples of how the different Enneagram types could be used to help create strong, unique and conflicted characters.

 LUISA MADRIGAL